 Limitations

 All studies with clinical treatment-seeker data come with a well-known limitation: admission rate bias.
 Not all people with clinically significant health problems seek treatment, and it is probable that people with access, comorbidities, and motivation seek treatment more than others.
 In our study, additionally, the longitudinal and phenomenological nature may have selected certain individuals who are exceptionally open to scientific collaboration and sharing (see Kuula 2011; Bourne & Robson 2015).
-On the other hand, self-determined decision to seek treatment also serves as a clear and strong inclusion criterion especially for gaming problems, the diagnostic status of which remains highly debated and polarized.
+On the other hand, the self-determined decision to seek treatment also serves as a clear and strong inclusion criterion especially for gaming problems, the diagnostic status of which remains highly debated and polarized.
 In our view, self-determined treatment-seeking is a gold standard for studying the clinical relevance of gaming problems and outclasses scale cut-offs or references from caregivers.
 That said, in the long run, it is important to assess clinical data from diverse populations, including non-treatment-seekers, to paint a comprehensive descriptive picture of potentially relevant cases.

 Second, we note that our interview did not inquire details about the specific treatments from which the participants had sought help recently or earlier in their lives (for gaming and other problems).
 It is possible that those treatments, or related medications, had affected their experiences and evolving relationships with gaming.
-We leave this is as a limitation that future studies could tackle by combining phenomenological with clinical interviews, or by specifically asking detailed medical histories as part of survey data.
+We leave this is as a limitation that future studies could tackle by combining phenomenological with clinical interviews, or by asking detailed medical histories separately via survey.
 On the other hand, in the present study, already two out of nine participants did not wish to give direct mental health data in survey format.
-Adding more explicit health history survey items can further select specific participants who are ready to share sensitive personal data.
+Adding more explicit health history items can further select specific participants who are ready to share sensitive personal data.

 Especially for the last two decades, there has a been an increasing call for psychological idiographic “N=1 research” that aims to understand the changes, contexts, and trajectories of single participants instead of seeking generalizable effects in large populations (e.g., Molenaar 2004; see also Rose 2001; Syed 2022).
-From this perspective, one limitation of our study is that the sample size was so large that it did not allow as deep investigation of individual cases as might have been epistemologically desirable.
+From this perspective, one limitation of our study is that the sample was so large that it did not allow as deep investigation of individual cases as might have been epistemologically desirable.
 We came to reflect on this limitation already during the data generation and analytical processes, which revealed that longitudinal subordinate themes across cases would have to compromise a notable degree of idiographic depth.
 This limitation in mind, we chose to follow the group-based comparative plan that was registered at Stage 1 instead of the alternative case study approach.
 In particular, we hope to see more in-depth phenomenological research to clarify the conceptual ambiguities between “conation” or “future-orientation” in gaming and other life domains—a topic that we struggled to fully organize in the present study.
 The data are open for reuse and will also enable deeper secondary analysis in the future.
 We encourage other research teams to utilize these data for case study analyses.

 Conclusions